 To add your image, click on the cell/page where you want to place the image.
 Then, click on the dropdown arrow to select from a list of layout presets:

-For this page, I want to add image and text, and Lightroom has a variety of presets for image + text:
+For this page, I want to add an image plus text, and Lightroom has a variety of presets to do this:

-Just as I changed the font, size, opacity, and color of the title of the book, I can make changes to the text within the book:
+Just as I customized the font, size, opacity, and color of the title of the book, I can also customize the text within the book:

 If you are ready to upload your book to Blurb, you can do so by clicking Send Book to Blurb, and follow the login/signup instructions:

 If you are unsure of how you would like your book to look, you can get some ideas and inspiration from the Blurb website – they feature a variety of photo books!
-If you are like me and learn from hands-on experience, go to your local bookstore or library, and check out the photography section!
+For further inspiration, I like to go to the photography section of my local bookstore and library for a hands experience with photo books!

-Here is a list of pages you may want to consider including:
+Here is a list of pages you may want to consider including in your photo book:

 Do you have any questions or comments about using the Lightroom Book Module?
 Just leave us a comment below - we would LOVE to hear from you.
 And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!

 Anna Gay is a portrait photographer based in Athens, GA and the author of the dPS ebook The Art of Self-Portraiture.
 She also designs actions and textures for Photoshop.
 When she is not shooting or writing, she enjoys spending time with her husband, and their two cats, Elphie and Fat Cat.